IgorMinar/directives-workshop/src/attribute_directives/exercise/README.md

 By default popovers are shown / hidden in response to the DOM click events.

 Popover can be seen in action on Bootstrap's [demo page](http://getbootstrap.com/javascript/#popovers)

+See index.html which is already wired to use the component you are about to write.